zabbix/zabbix/templates/app/kubernetes_http/kubernetes_state_http/README.md

 `{$KUBE.REPLICA.MISMATCH.EVAL_PERIOD:regex:".*:default:.*"} = 15m`

-**Note** that different context macros with regular expressions matching the same string can be applied in an undefined order, and simple context macros (without regular expressions) have higher priority.
+**Note:** that different context macros with regular expressions matching the same string can be applied in an undefined order, and simple context macros (without regular expressions) have higher priority.
 Read the **Important notes** section in [`Zabbix documentation`](https://www.zabbix.com/documentation/7.0/manual/config/macros/user_macros_context) for details.

 ### Macros used